The Centrist Party – Economics

 The blue and pink lines represent the top .1% and 1% income earnings group in the country.
 Accordingly, the disproportionate increase of incomes in the past 25 years are a reflection of the legalized corruption of the capital market systems.
 Hence, the swamp in action.

 The dramatic increase in executive compensation seems strongly related to swamp rat policies that favor the corporate oligarchical evolution.
 This of course damages the ability of hard working Americans to advance and participate in the ‘American Dream’.

 Additionally, SEC regulation regarding options and executive compensation seemed to not be keeping up with the risk factors these mega-corps introduce to the system.
 Anti-competitive practices need to be addressed by anti-trust laws and regulations.
-That is how the majority of human wealth has ended up in the hands of the few (
+That is how the majority of human wealth has ended up in the hands of the few (IRS Statistics of Income).

 The Nasdaq 1970-2006